Thorium/the-elmish-book/chapters/scaling/modelling-nested-routes.md

   // matches anything else
   | _ -> Url.NotFound
 ```
-Again, because how awesome pattern matching is, we read the first segment of the URL which is the "user", then take the *rest* of the segments and give them as input for the `parseUrl` function of the child program.
+Again, because of how awesome pattern matching is, we read the first segment of the URL which is the "user", then take the *rest* of the segments and give them as input for the `parseUrl` function of the child program.
 This way the parent program can construct the child URL using the implementation defined by that program itself.

 ### Passing Urls To Child Programs